cmail-mta/cmail/README.txt

 		Mail routing function and parameter used for outgoing mail from this user.

-	Valid inbound mail routing functions are as follows
+	Valid inbound mail routing functions are as follows:

 		Router: store
 		Parameter: target database path (NULL defaults to master database)
 		Store the incoming messages in the 'mails' table of a database.
-Local system users may want to have their mail delivered to their home directories.
+Local system users may want to have their mail delivered to a database in their home directories.

 		Router: forward
 		Parameter: address (NULL behaves the same way as